Do scratch removal products work?

 Deeper scratches: what actually fixes them

-Once a scratch is through the clear coat, abrasion on its own cannot make it vanish.
-The options are:
+Once a scratch is through the clear coat, abrasion on its own cannot make it vanish and no filler makes the repair permanent.
+The honest options are:

-• Touch-up paint to fill the scratch level with the surrounding surface.
+• Touch-up paint to fill the scratch level with the surrounding surface -- a real fill with matched paint, not a wax that lifts.

 • SMART repair or a full panel refinish for anything long, obvious, or down to primer.